-APHIS provides technical assistance to Federal, Tribal, State, and private land managers including the use of IPM.
+APHIS supports the use of Integrated Pest Management (IPM) principles in the management of grasshoppers and Mormon Crickets.
+APHIS provides technical assistance to Federal, Tribal, State and private land managers including the use of IPM.
 However, implementation of on-the-ground IPM activities is limited to land management agencies and Tribes, as well as private landowners.
+In addition, APHIS' authority under the Plant Protection Act is to treat Federal, State, and private lands for grasshoppers and Mormon cricket populations.
+APHIS' technical assistance occurs under each of the three alternatives proposed in the EIS.

-APHIS completed the Grasshopper Integrated Pest Management (GIPM) project.
+In addition to providing technical assistance, APHIS completed the Grasshopper Integrated Pest Management (GIPM) project.
 One of the goals of the GIPM is to develop new methods of suppressing grasshopper and Mormon cricket populations that will reduce non-target effects.
-Reduced agent area treatments (RAATs) is one of the methods that has been developed to reduce the amount of pesticide used in suppression activities and is a component of IPM because grasshopper populations are reduced below the level causing economic harm.
-APHIS typically employs the RAATs method in which the application rate of insecticide is reduced from conventional levels, and treated swaths are alternated with swaths that are not directly treated.
-The RAATs strategy relies on the effects of an insecticide to suppress grasshoppers within treated swaths while conserving grasshopper predators and parasites in swaths not directly treated (USDA APHIS, 2002).
-APHIS continues to evaluate new suppression tools and methods for grasshopper and Mormon cricket populations, including biological control.
+RAATs are one of the methods that has been developed to reduce the amount of pesticide used in suppression activities and is a component of IPM.
+APHIS continues to evaluate new suppression tools and methods for grasshopper and Mormon cricket populations, including biological control, and as stated in the EIS, will implement those methods once proven effective and approved for use in the United States.